A note on discrete Borg-type theorems: Introduction

 \subsection{Discrete Schr$\ddot{\mbox{o}}$dinger operator}

 The simple finite difference approximation will reduce the Schr$\ddot{\mbox{o}}$dinger operator defined in \eqref{Schrod}, to a bounded self-adjoint operator on $\ell^2(\mathbb{Z})$, which we call as the discrete Schr$\ddot{\mbox{o}}$dinger operator.
-The discrete version of Borg's theorem was proved using simple linear algebraic techniques in \cite{kiran}.
+The discrete version of Borg's theorem is known due to Flaschka \cite{Fla} and a much simpler proof using basic linear algebraic techniques is done in \cite{kiran}.
 The key idea used in \cite{kiran} is the identification of the discrete Schr$\ddot{\mbox{o}}$dinger operator as a block Laurent operator (after some scaling and translation).
 This identification helps us to use the rich theory of spectral analysis of block Laurent operators to the problem.
 Here we explain this identification briefly.

 Consider the Schr$\ddot{\mbox{o}}$dinger operator with periodic potential $v$ and without loss of generality assume that the periodicity of $v$ is $1$.
 Now approximate the equation $(\ref{Schrod})$ in the interval $[-n,n]$ with $n\in \mathbb{N}\cup \{\infty\}$ by using $p$ equispaced points in each interval $[j,j+1]\subset [-n,n]$.
 By using the standard difference we have